Taxes 2022: Here's how to get a filing extension from the IRS

 What is this year's filing deadline?

 Typically, the tax filing deadline is April 15, but this year taxpayers have until April 18 to file because the 15th falls on Emancipation Day, which is observed as a holiday in Washington, D.C.
-As a result, IRS offices will be closed on April 15.
+As a result, IRS offices were closed on April 15.

 Residents of Maine and Massachusetts get one extra day to file — until April 19 — because of those states' recognition of Patriots Day on April 18.